Concerta and Ritalin are different brands of a prescription medication called methylphenidate hydrochloride.

 Concerta and Ritalin are common ADHD medications.
 They can also help treat narcolepsy.

 Stimulant medications, including Concerta and Ritalin, work by increasing dopamine activity in the brain.
-They are the most common type of ADHD medication.
+They are the

 Dopamine is a brain chemical that plays a vital role in movement, attention, and motivation.